What is Autism?

 Educational and School-Based Therapies

 Education is an integral part of every child’s life.
-That’s why the educational system needs to be inclusive of children with Autism and help them shape their unique characteristics.
+That’s why the educational system needs to be inclusive of children with Autism and help them shape their unique characteristics through play and sensory toys.

 Parents and care providers need to have a voice in the educational process and work on educational planning to address the wide range of skill development for children with Autism.
 This type of therapy focuses on language and speech skills, social skills and self-advocacy.